awolden/brakes/README.md

   ##### Promisify

-  If you pass an async function that relies on callbacks to brakes it will promisify it into a bluebird promise.
+  If you pass an async function that relies on callback, brakes will promisify it into a bluebird promise.
 If you pass a promise to brakes, it will use that promise as is.

+  *Note: brakes will only detect async callback functions that use callbacks with one of the following names: `cb`, `callback`, `callback_`, or `done`.*

 ## Examples
 ### Promise